 Advanced Precision Machining provides unparalleled customer satisfaction.
 Call us today at 303.776.1910.

-[March 31, 2015] The CNC machine shop business, as with most operations in the manufacturing industry, presents challenges when it comes to turning a profit.
-Subject to an array of obstacles such as the recession, the loss of precision machining jobs, rising material/equipment prices, and the struggle to maintain customer relationships, many shop owners/managers question whether they can thrive in today’s economy.
-Improving efficiency and productivity through cost cutting methods is paramount to saying ahead.
-Machine shops today rely on CNC milling and machining centers to give them a competitive advantage.
-These technologically advanced marvels of engineering produce precision machine parts that, to the CNC machinist, are works of art.
-But there is a caveat; they are only as good as the human being entering inputs.
-Errors are commonplace in the CNC machining process, and while they can’t be completely eliminated, certain fail-safes can be implemented to ensure that they don’t result in wasted time and money.
+Today, potential customers have more choice on where to bring their business, so savvy machine shop operations must take advantage of the technological revolution we are experiencing to give them a competitive advantage.
+The milling and machining centers that are currently on the market are key to success.
+These advanced marvels of engineering produce precision machine parts that, to the CNC machinist, are works of art.
+But there is one caveat; they are only as good as the human being entering the setup and inputs.
+Errors are indeed commonplace in CNC machining processes, and while they can’t be completely eliminated, certain fail-safes can be implemented to ensure that they don’t result in wasted time and money.

 If 2020 is the year you want to make a lasting change in your machine shop productivity, now is the perfect time to drill down on those items and develop an action plan.
 Before they cause problems further down the line, error-proofing the setup process is a great way to improve quality, reduce waste and eliminate unnecessary costs, and can be the difference between making a part that brings in money for your shop and generating scrap that will erode your profit margin.
 By implementing even one of these ideas, you’ll likely see an improvement in your bottom line.
 If you can tackle two or three of them, you might revolutionize your shop.